 While reducing sales friction should not be the main factor to drive your pricing strategy, you still need to make sure your pricing is simple enough to make selling easy.
-And your finance deportment should not have to jump through hoops to create a customer invoice.
+And your finance department should not have to jump through hoops to create a customer invoice.
 Create your pricing strategy with the sales job-to-done and your billing and accounting system in mind.

 Pricing and SaaS Billing Systems

 Speaking of billing systems in #4, you need to make sure your SaaS Pricing Strategy fits with the way you want to be able to manage your various SaaS Pricing Plans (SKUs, Price Levels) in your SaaS Billing Platform (i.e. Recurly, Chargify, Zuora).
 Make sure it's easy in the future to use things like discount/promo codes, and allow for cohort analysis coming from your billing system (it's not something you want to do manual...).

 You need to plan your plans.
 Here is an easy exercise to map your service/product capabilities to differentiation vs. the competition and potential market size.
 It's a great tool to help you plan your various SaaS pricing levels.